 (Photo: Frank Stefanko, Patti Smith, New York City, 1976)

 Fade in on an ill-fated rock band straddling breakout fame and impending dissolution, Almost Famous (2000) is Cameron Crowe's ode to the late-decadent moment of classic rock.
-Hallmarking the film is a particularly tender scene in which a heart-stirring tour bus sing-along of Elton John's "Tiny Dancer" is set alight by the beloved Penny Lane's prosaic "You are home."
-Needless to say, these sentiments hit a little closer to, well, home as we stave off the boredom of self-isolation with an indefinite binge-session of music flicks old and new.
-Be it a compelling documentary on the industry at large, the biopic of a beloved artist or fictitious reimagining of a bygone era which pulls at very-real heartstrings, these are the music films we're currently streaming.
+Hallmarking the film is a particularly tender scene in which a heart-stirring tour bus sing-along of Elton John's "Tiny Dancer" is set alight by the beloved Penny Lane's ever-quotable "You are home."
+Needless to say, the prosaic sentiment hits a little closer to, well, home as we stave off the boredom of self-isolation with an indefinite binge-session of music flicks old and new.
+Be it a compelling documentary on the industry at large, the biopic of a beloved artist or fictitious reimagining of a bygone era which pulls at very-real heartstrings, these are the recent music films we're currently streaming.

 THE DIRT (2019)